South West Biosciences Doctoral Training Partnership (BBSRC)

 University of Bristol students and graduates can benefit from a 25% reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni discount.

 Fully-funded studentships are available for home students.
-To be classed as a home student, candidates must meet the following criteria:
+To be classed as a home student, applicants must meet the required residency criteria set out by the UK government.

 If you do not meet the above criteria, you will be classed as an international student.